Buy Fresh Halibut Fish (Hajjam) Online in Karachi

 | Selenium | ~28–32 µg |

-Source: USDA, FAO nutrition data for flatfish and halibut species
+Source: USDA, FAO nutrition data for flatfish and halibut species.
+Values are approximate and may vary.

 Similar Fish You May Like